oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.

-The access token may denote an identifier used to retrieve the authorization information or may self-contain the authorization information in a verifiable manner (i.e., an access token string consisting of some data and a signature).
+The token may be used by the RS to retrieve the authorization information, or the token may self-contain the authorization information in a verifiable manner (i.e., a token string consisting of a signed data payload).
+One example of a token retrieval mechanism is Token Introspection {{RFC7662}}, in which the RS calls an endpoint on the AS to validate the token presented by the client.
 One example of a structured token format is {{I-D.ietf-oauth-access-token-jwt}}, a method of encoding access token data as a JSON Web Token {{RFC7519}}.

 Additional authentication credentials, which are beyond